 When parents divorce, each parent faces time away from their children according to their custody agreement or the judge’s decision issued in binding child custody orders by the Colorado court.
 In most cases, a parent entrusts their child to another loving parent, but what if the other parent places the child in a dangerous position?

 Or what if your child’s other parent accuses you of endangering your child while you have custody?
 Understanding child endangerment in Colorado and your rights and obligations as a parent is critical under allegations of child endangerment.
+Call us for a free case evaluation today.

 Under Colorado Law, the courts consider parental child endangerment as a situation in which the following occurs: